piskvorky/gensim/docs/_sources/intro.txt

 * Memory independence -- there is no need for the whole text corpus (or any intermediate term-document matrices) to reside fully in RAM at any one time.
-* Provides implementations for several popular topic inference algorithms, including Latent Semantic Analysis (LSA/LSI via `incremental SVD <http://en.wikipedia.org/wiki/Singular_value_decomposition>`_) and Latent Dirichlet Allocation (LDA), and makes adding new ones simple.
+* Provides implementations for several popular vector space algorithms, including Tf-Idf, Latent Semantic Analysis (LSA/LSI via `incremental SVD <http://en.wikipedia.org/wiki/Singular_value_decomposition>`_), Latent Dirichlet Allocation (LDA) or Random Projection, and makes adding new ones simple.
 * Contains I/O wrappers and converters around several popular data formats.
 * Allows similarity queries across documents in their latent, topical representation.